 Farms tied to Mr. DeCoster were a primary source of Salmonella enteritidis in the United States in the 1980s, when some of the first major outbreaks of human illness from the bacteria in eggs occurred, according to health officials and public records.
 At one point, New York and Maryland regulators believed DeCoster eggs were such a threat that they banned sales of the eggs in their states.

-And the federal government, at times under pressure from Congress and the industry to limit regulation, spent two decades debating national egg safety standards.
+For example, Iowa, where Mr. DeCoster has five farms tied to the current outbreak, required no testing.And the federal government, at times under pressure from Congress and the industry to limit regulation, spent two decades debating national egg safety standards.
 New rules finally went into effect in July -- too late to prevent the current round of illness.